 Different ways to study

-Our other postgraduate courses are available part-time or full-time.
-They’re a mix of online learning and blocks of intensive study in Sheffield.
+The MSc Speech Difficulties is available part-time or full-time.
+It consists of a mix of online learning and blocks of intensive study in Sheffield.
 We work with you to develop your own interests through optional modules and a choice of dissertation topics.

 Criminal records disclosure

-The MMedSci Clinical Communications requires a UK criminal records disclosure from the UK Disclosure and Barring Service (DBS).
-This is not a requirement for any other course unless you want to take part in clinical observations.
+If you would like to take part in clinical observation opportunities, you will require a UK criminal records disclosure from the UK Disclosure and Barring Service (DBS).
 If you are unsure whether you need one, please contact us for advice.

 Spoken and Written Language; Developing an Evidence-Based Practice; Speech Difficulties I: nature and investigation; Speech Difficulties II: intervention and management.